shu251/tagseq-qiime2-snakemake/README.md

 cd ..
 ```

-**If using your own fastq files** place in ```raw_data``` directory.
+### **If using your own fastq files** place in ```raw_data``` directory.

-## Create required files for input into Snakefile
+## 2. Create required files for input into Snakefile

 The ```write-manifest.R``` script will input the list of fastq files it finds in ```raw_data/``` to generate a QIIME2 specific manifest file (manifest.txt) and a text file with the SRR ID list for input into snakemake and a corresponding list of sample names.
 Ensure you are in an environment to run and R script.
-[Follow these directions for more information](https://alexanderlabwhoi.github.io/post/anaconda-r-sarah/)
+[Follow these directions for more information](https://alexanderlabwhoi.github.io/post/anaconda-r-sarah/).
+To execute this script, enter an R environment or if already enabled, use ```Rscript``` (see below).

+_Why do I need this SampleList.txt file?_ The SRR fastq files I downloaded directly from SRA do not have actual sample names.
+So after [going to this page](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA393172), click on the *'Send to:'* drop down menu on the upper right of the webpage and click *File*.
+Then select *'RunInfo'* format and create the file.
+This will download a .csv file that has sample information and all the other metadata the sequence submitter provided to SRA.
+The manifest.txt file input into qiime2 requires this information and it will make your life easier to change your file names to usable sample names for your study, rather than a series of random letters and numbers.
+Since the SRA download process leaves me with fastq file names which are the 'run accession' IDs, I want the sample name for each fastq pair to actualy reflect the sample itself.
+So the R script uses the list of SRR fastqs you have in ```raw_data/``` and the ```SraRunInfo.csv``` to group the run accession and actual sample IDs together.
+Then the manifest file (which qiime2 is reliant on) uses helpful sample names, rather than the run accession IDs.
+This R script can be easily modified to use a different input file to link up sample names.
+Alternatively, generate your own manifest.txt file with the appropriate sample names.

+*Run the R code*
 ```
 # Run R script (make sure you are in an R-enabled environment)
 Rscript write-manifest.R